treehouses/remote/README.md

 We assume you've already installed [Android Studio](https://developer.android.com/studio/install) on your machine and [enabled USB debugging](https://developer.android.com/studio/command-line/adb#Enabling) on your Android device.

-## Usage

-Launch `Treehouses Remote` app, you'll see a dashboard with `pirateship`, `docker`, and `cmd` button.

 ### Connect to Raspsberry Pi via Bluetooth

-1.In the android bluetooth settings, scan and pair with the PI device.
+1.In the android bluetooth settings, scan and pair with the Pi device.
 1. Click on the three dots (menu icon) at the upper right corner of the app.
 1. Click on `Connect a device - Insecure` to display paired Bluetooth devices or scan for new devices around you.
 1. Select `raspberrypi` or whatever name that is given to your Raspberry Pi device to connect to the Raspberry Pi.